 5. Good places for unpopular views are cities (anonymity in the crowd) and wilderness (anonymity in isolation).
 These were the places Erasmians fled; but Calvinism tended to do well in the same places.
 You may be familiar with HBD-sphere arguments to the effect that Calvinism is most attractive to clannish, rural populations; but it is also possible that Calvinism did well wherever its evangelists could easily evade the civil authorities.
 In the case of the Erasmian theologians, the numbers are so small, and their movements sufficiently easy to track, that we can be quite sure that they developed communities in Transylvania (Socianism) and the Low Countries (Arminianism) because they were fleeing persecution elsewhere.

 6. Neither Protestantism in general nor Calvinism in particular had any affinity for, or felt any affection towards, Erasmus.
-Calvin had Socians burnt in Geneva, and Arminians expelled; the Dutch Church soundly rejected Arminianism and erupted in periodic waves of violence against Arminians (called “Remonstrants” in reference to the Remonstrance of Dordt).
-The Anglican Church had Arminians in the episcopacy (Laud, for example), and it was in English “Puritanism” that Calvinism became most closely identified with opposition to Arminianism.
+Calvin had Socians burnt in Geneva, and Arminians expelled; the Dutch Church soundly rejected Arminianism and erupted in periodic waves of violence against Arminians (called “Remonstrants” in reference to the Remonstrance of Dort).
+The Anglican Church had Arminians in the episcopacy (Laud, for example, and possibly Bramhall), and it was in English “Puritanism” that Calvinism became most closely identified with opposition to Arminianism.

 7. However, because the Socians and Arminians were located in the same countries as the orthodox Protestant denominations they came to share Protestant attitudes towards the papacy, and towards the Roman Inquisition in particular.
 (This was part of a general trend towards patriotic anti-papism in the Protestant countries.)